timquinlan/nginxplus-loadbalancing/README.md

         keepalive 32;
     }

-And the logging is configured with some of NGINX+'s additional metrics as such:
+And the logging is configured with some of NGINX+'s additional metrics such as upstream_connect_time, upstream_response_time and upstream_header_time:

     log_format  main_ext  '$remote_addr - $remote_user [$time_local] "$request" '